- What is gaslighting

 - How to deal with gaslighting

 What Is Gaslighting

 Gaslighting is a malicious form of emotional abuse that aims to erode a person’s confidence in their own memory, perception, or reality.
 A gaslighter instills doubts in the mind of the person causing them to question their own sanity1, usually by repeatedly denying a person’s reality.

 It’s a subtle and insidious form of abuse that can seriously affect a person’s mental and emotional well-being.

-If you are a victim of this form of emotional manipulation, it is important to recognize the signs of gaslighting and know how to stand up for yourself.
+If you are a victim of this form of emotional manipulation, it is important to recognize the signs of gaslighting by parents and know how to stand up for yourself.

 Gaslighting can happen in different types of personal relationships – romantic relationships or parent-child relationships.

 The common tactics gaslighting parents or abusive partners use include:

 Why Do People Gaslight

 Some of the most common motivations for gaslighting others are: